 We have progressed by logical steps from the four perspective facts to a basic geometrical framework for mapping objects in space onto a two dimensional image plane.
 Now it is time to step into the viewpoint and examine this framework as the viewer sees it.

 To do this, I will create the perspective image of my running example, the point intersections in a metric grid.
 The most primitive and explicit way to do this, which was the standard method in early Renaissance paintings, was to define the perspective geometry in paired horizontal and vertical diagrams of the entire viewing situation the viewpoint, image plane and every object to be drawn on the image plane.

-These diagrams are known as the elevation and plan, as shown in the figures below.
+These diagrams are known as the elevation and plan, as shown in the figures below and at right.

 most images do not define a distinct center of projection